nobodyisnobody/write-ups/RealWorldCTF.2022/pwn/Shellfind/README.md

 ![](https://github.com/nobodyisnobody/write-ups/raw/main/RealWorldCTF.2022/pwn/Shellfind/pics/reverse.png)

-the function does not check for size of passed base64 string, and decode them directyly in a buffer on stack..
+the function does not check for size of passed base64 string, and decode them directly in a buffer on stack..

 as we can send a packet of up to 0x800 bytes, we can easily overflow these two buffers.